Kyrsten Sinema: Career

 In 2003, Sinema became an adjunct professor teaching master's-level policy and grant-writing classes at Arizona State University School of Social Work and an adjunct business law professor at Arizona Summit Law School, formerly known as Phoenix School of Law.
 Sinema began her political career in the Arizona Green Party before joining the Arizona Democratic Party in 2004, and called herself a "Prada socialist".

 In 2000, Sinema worked on Ralph Nader's presidential campaign.
 In 2001 and 2002, she ran for local elected offices as an independent and lost.
 In 2002, The Arizona Republic published a letter from Sinema criticizing capitalism.
 She wrote: "Until the average American realizes that capitalism damages her livelihood while augmenting the livelihoods of the wealthy, the Almighty Dollar will continue to rule."
-She opposed the North American Free Trade Agreement, the World Bank, and the World Trade Organization during this time.
 In 2003, she protested Joe Lieberman's unsuccessful 2004 presidential bid, telling the Hartford Courant: "He's a shame to Democrats.
 I don't even know why he's running.
 He seems to want to get Republicans voting for him – what kind of strategy is that?"

 While in the Green Party, Sinema was its local spokesperson, working to repeal the death penalty and organizing antiwar protests.
 She had organized 15 antiwar rallies by the time the Iraq War began.
 She also opposed the war in Afghanistan.
 During a February 15, 2003, protest in Patriots Square Park in Phoenix, a group led by Sinema distributed flyers portraying a U.S. service member as a skeleton "inflicting 'U.S. terror' in Iraq and the Middle East".

-In a 2003 opinion piece, Sinema wrote that Presidents Ronald Reagan and George H. W. Bush were "the real Saddam and Osama lovers".
+In a 2003 opinion piece, Sinema wrote that presidents Ronald Reagan and George H. W. Bush were "the real Saddam and Osama lovers".
 When asked on a local radio show whether she would oppose someone joining the Taliban and fighting on its behalf, Sinema responded: "Fine ...
 I don't care if you want to do that, go ahead."

+In a 2011 address to Netroots Nation, Sinema called Arizona the "meth lab of democracy", in contrast to the "laboratories of democracy" in other states.

+In 2020, as a senator, Sinema became a summer intern in a two-week program at Three Sticks Winery in Sonoma, California, which is owned by Bill Price, the co-founder of private equity firm TPG Capital.
+Various transactions continued into 2021, as Price contributed $2,900 to Sinema's campaign.
+The campaign also reported "meeting expenses" with the winery, though Three Sticks made contradictory claims it was to purchase wine.